Flapjacck/Simple-BlackJack/readme.md

 ```
   make
 ```
-For Mac users delete/comment these 2 lines of code on main.c before running make file
+For Mac users delete/comment these 2 lines of code and replace 1 line on main.c before running make file:
 ```
 line 16 | #include <windows.h>
 ```